 Let me warn ye: If you look for warm and cozy melodies to carry you along, whilst you enjoy your crackling fire, then DO NOT open that door (open this door instead).
 If you are just a fan of lighter versions of all things Black and Doom Metal, DO NOT open that door.
 If you are ready to face the dark, howling abyss of one of the better Black Metal concoctions I had the pleasure to hear until now, then come in.

-‘Cause the newest 2016 album κρέων (Creon) of the Swiss Black Metal band Rorcal will take you down there and then still deeper to some forgotten place that is worse than Azatoth’s mad abode.
+‘Cause the newest 2016 album κρέων (Creon) of the Swiss Black Metal band Rorcal will take you down there.
+And then still deeper to some forgotten place that is worse than Azatoth’s mad abode.
 Really beyond Dante’s inferno and his famed circles of hell.
 So, be afraid, be very afraid!

-Rorcal came into its unholy being in 2005 in the beautiful city of Geneva, Switzerland with a very Lovecraft-esque scheme.
+Rorcal came into its unholy being in 2005 in the beautiful lake-side city of Geneva, Switzerland with a very Lovecraft-esque scheme.
 In the band’s own words and I quote: “To reach the deepest depths of darkness and express the unnamable”.
 So, the exception confirms the rule: Switzerland is not necessarily known for good Black Metal outfits, but here you go.
 And indeed, the band spits this sludgy Doom laden Black Metal of theirs at the audience with a refreshing vehemence.
 Creon is the latest of three full length albums.
 All this brewed as a stout, very bare bone Black Metal brand by a band of five.
 An increase in quality too, as it grinds their 2013 album Világvége straight into the dust.

 The storyline or, more, the concept is based on Antigone, a Greek tragedy written by Sophocles around 441 BC.
 A gory story just befitting such a Black Metal epos.
-The band put a lot of effort into the conceptional structure of the story itself and indeed it catches the essence of the play and the overall atmosphere of such a … well … tragic story.
+The band put a lot of effort into the conceptional structure of the story itself.
+And indeed it catches the essence of the play and the overall atmosphere of such a … well … tragic story.

-When starting listening to this blazing hot cauldron of #metal at first, I thought this to be a bunch of illicit, goddamm’ shoegazers gone astray and lost in some desert.
+When I started on this blazing hot cauldron of metal at first, I thought Rorcal resembled a bunch of illicit, goddamm’ shoegazers gone astray and lost in some desert.
 A Swiss desert to boot.
-But shortly thereafter got myself corrected through the black magick they display.
+But shortly thereafter Rorcal corrected themselves through the black magick they display.
 You will remember Myrkur and Batushka, both producing excellent Black Metal concoctions.

-One thing is for sure: Rorcal distinguish themselves from other bands in this universe with their brand of Doomish and sludge infused Black Metal.
+One thing is for sure: Rorcal distinguish themselves from other bands in this universe.
+With their brand of doomish and sludge infused Black Metal.
 On top they project a fitting reproduction to the overall doom laden atmosphere of this age-old play called Antigone. κρέων (Creon) is not for the faint at heart.
-So again, if you prefer lighter versions of #metal, do not even open that door.
+So again, if you prefer lighter versions of metal, do not even open that door.
 Black Metal adepts, however, should consume without moderation.
 But can you face the roaring silence once the record has finished assaulting you?
 That is the question.

 Go and get it: